History maker Ronaldo

 The defining moment of Dino Zoff's career may be lifting the FIFA World Cup for Italy in 1982 at the age of 40 but 14 years earlier he was part of another triumph, as he remembers here.

 The hero of the 1972 finals was Gerd Müller, who scored both goals in the 2-1 semi-final win against Belgium and two more in the 3-0 defeat of the Soviet Union.
 He recalls those days here.

-Antonín Panenka discusses the physical toll – to his waistline – developing his audacious penalty took and why the chance to use it in the 1976 EURO final shoot-out made it all worth it.
+Antonín Panenka discusses the physical toll – to his waistline – developing his audacious penalty took.

 At 23 Horst Hrubesch was playing lower league football, but six years on the "late starter" scored Germany's last-gasp winner in the 1980 UEFA European Championship final.